AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring-upload-existing-files.md

 ---
 # Upload files {#id176FF000JUI}

 Most likely you would have a repository of existing DITA content that you would like to use with Adobe Experience Manager Guides.
-For such existing content, you can use any of the following approaches to bulk upload your content into Adobe Experience Manager repository:
+For such existing content, you can use any of the following approaches to bulk upload your content into Adobe Experience Manager repository.

 >[!IMPORTANT]
 >